top of page

 Hours: 8am to 9pm, every day of the week.

-last minute plans in Asheville - Grove Arcade
+Asheville Cottages - Grove Arcade shopping mall

 Image from Unsplash

-Park in the Wall Street garage just across the street, and get to exploring.
-Some of my favorite shops include the Battery Park Book Exchange, Spicewalla, and Enter the Earth, all great places to go gift-shopping or find some memorabilia from your trip to Asheville.
+Park at the Wall Street garage just across the street, and get to exploring.
+Some of my favorite shops include the Battery Park Book Exchange, Spicewalla, and Enter the Earth, all great places to go gift-shopping or to find some memorabilia from your trip to Asheville.
 As for restaurants, I’m partial to Huli Sue’s and Carmel’s, serving Hawaiian barbecue and Southern fusion respectively.

 Once you’re through exploring the Arcade, if you decide to head out into the wilds of downtown, you’re perfectly situated.
 Head north to discover the Asheville Pinball Museum and the Basilica of St. Lawrence.
 To the east: more shopping and restaurants.
 To the south you’ll find the well-named South Slope, Asheville’s famous brewery district.

-last minute plans in Asheville - beer
+Asheville Cottages - craft beer

 Image from Unsplash

 Since we’re speaking of the South Slope, it might as well be our next stop.
-Take a stroll down Coxe Avenue down from downtown proper, and you’ll find brewery after brewery, including some of the most famous venues and bars in all of Asheville, such as Asheville Yards, the Wicked Weed Funkatorium, and Ben’s Tune-Up.
+Take a gentle stroll down Coxe Avenue down from downtown proper, and you’ll find brewery after brewery, including some of the most famous venues and bars in all of Asheville, such as Asheville Yards, the Wicked Weed Funkatorium, and Ben’s Tune-Up.

 The options can be overwhelming, but if you’re looking for a genuine bar-crawl, then there’s no better place to do it.
-On the other hand, if all you need is a simple drink, some good energy, and an all-around bona-fide taste of Asheville’s brew-scene, then I suggest Burial Beer, all the way at the bottom of the South Slope.
+On the other hand, if all you need is a simple drink, some good energy, and an all-around bonafide taste of Asheville’s brew-scene, then I suggest Burial Beer, all the way at the bottom of the South Slope.

 Image from Unsplash

 To resolve this issue, I recommend a visit to Marquee.
 Like the Grove Arcade, it’s a kind of condensed representation of what this funky part of town has got going on.
-In short, Marquee is the River Art’s District largest and most diverse gallery, featuring artists working in every medium you can imagine.
+In brief, Marquee is the River Art’s District largest and most diverse gallery, featuring artists working in every medium you can imagine.

 And if you want to extend your expedition to the RAD post-Marquee, then you’re in luck.
-Its surrounded by a slew of other studios, including Foundation, Level 42 Gallery, and Riverview Station.
+It’s surrounded by a slew of other studios, including Foundation, Level 42 Gallery, and Riverview Station.

 Hours: 11am to 6pm, every day of the week.